Skip to content

 What you'll see on a Son Tra day trip

 Son Tra Peninsula rises 700 metres straight out of the East Sea and holds one of Vietnam's last patches of lowland rainforest.
-The standard half-day loop:
+The standard half-day loop, in the order most riders take it:

-1. Linh Ung Pagoda and Lady Buddha — start here.
-Free entry, 20 minutes' drive from central Da Nang, sweeping views over My Khe Beach.
+1. Linh Ung Pagoda and Lady Buddha (45–60 min) — start here.
+Free entry, 15–20 minutes from central Da Nang, sweeping views over My Khe Beach.
+Allow time to walk the garden of 18 arhat statues lining the path to the statue's base.

-2. Bai Bac viewpoint — a short detour with a postcard view back toward the city and the Son Tra resort below.
+2. Bai Bac viewpoint (15 min) — a short detour with a postcard view back toward the city.
+Good for an early-morning coffee stop.

-3. Ban Co Peak — the summit, marked by a giant chess board and a 360-degree panorama.
-The final 2km is a steep concrete track; only confident motorbike riders should attempt it.
+3. Ban Co Peak (30–45 min) — the summit, marked by a giant chess-board statue and a 360-degree panorama.
+The final 2 km is a steep concrete track; only confident riders should attempt it, and cars can't get up at all.

-4. Tree of 1000 Years (Cay Da Ngan Nam) — an ancient banyan on a forest trail, 15 minutes' walk from the nearest pull-out.
+4. Tree of 1000 Years (Cay Da Ngan Nam) (30 min round trip) — an ancient banyan on a forest trail, roughly 15 minutes' walk from the nearest pull-out.
+The walk down is the best chance of a langur sighting.

-5. Bai But or Tien Sa beaches — quiet swimming spots on the peninsula's eastern and northern shores.
+5. Bai But or Tien Sa beaches — quiet swimming spots on the eastern and northern shores, worth it if you want to stretch the trip into a full day.

 Langur-spotting is the under-sold highlight.
 The red-shanked douc langur — a Technicolor primate found mostly in central Vietnam and Laos — lives on Son Tra in substantial numbers.
-Early-morning jeep tours are the surest way to see them.
+They feed quietly high in the canopy, so look for moving branches rather than animals on the road.

 When to go